bockp/Edge-Detection-project/edge.md

 # References

 [^DAV1975]: Davis LS.
 A survey of edge detection techniques.
 Computer graphics and image processing.
 1975 Sep 1;4(3):248-70.

+[^KIR1971]: Kirsch RA.
+Computer determination of the constituent structure of biological images.
+Computers and biomedical research.
+1971 Jun 1;4(3):315-28.

 [^PRE1970]: Prewitt JM.
 Object enhancement and extraction.
 Picture processing and Psychopictorics.
 1970 Jan 1;10(1):15-9.